 The thin, skeleton-like figure of the blind musician painted in The Old Guitarist also has roots in art from Picasso's native country, Spain.
 The old man's elongated limbs and cramped, angular posture recall the figures of the great 16th-century artist El Greco.

-Having a close look at Sleeping Peasants, The painting's composition is perfectly planned, the interaction between the main subjects and the secondary subjects in the artwork was as it should be, the motion of the hands.
+Having a close look at Sleeping Peasants, the painting's composition is perfectly planned, the interaction between the main subjects and the secondary subjects in the artwork was as it should be, the motion of the hands.

 Sleeping Peasants' facial expressions emphasize Picasso's mastery in delivering state of the Sleeping Peasants to the viewers.